joel-beck/dotfiles/README.md

     If the name is set incorrectly, it can be changed by [creating a new administrator account](https://support.apple.com/en-us/HT201548) on this device, renaming the main account from the new admin account and finally deleting the new admin account again.

-1. Open Safari, navigate to [GitHub](https://github.com) and authenticate.
+2. Open Safari, navigate to [GitHub](https://github.com) and login to the GitHub account via Apple Keychain.

-2. [Create a new GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the new device.
+3. [Create a new GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the new device.

-2. Open the built-in Terminal App and clone the dotfiles repository from GitHub to the home directory:
+4. Open the built-in Terminal App and clone the dotfiles repository from GitHub to the home directory:

     ```bash
     git clone https://github.com/joel-beck/dotfiles.git ~/dotfiles